tom-seddon/b2/doc/Overview.md

 keyboards, and `Default US` is for US-style keyboards.
 For US-style keyboards, press ` to get the pound sign.

+To get BBC Copy, use PC End (fn+Cursor Right on a Macbook Pro).

 ## Save states

 Use `File` > `Save state` to save your place, and `File` > `Load last